 Fall (9 units) Spring (8 units) 406 - Criminal Procedure (3) 400 - Advanced Legal Writing (2) Procedure in criminal cases focusing on the rights of parties in criminal actions, including the areas of search and seizure, rights guaranteed by the State and Federal Constitution to counsel, jury trial, confrontation of witnesses, bail and testimonial privileges.
-This advanced course focuses on skills in research and analysis, and affords students the opportunity to develop their persuasive writing skills through assignments involving preparation of motions, points and authorities, office memoranda, letters to clients and other documents.
 Hours of Instruction: 3 hours each week for 15 weeks Hours of Instruction: 3 hours each week for 10 weeks 415 A - Remedies (3) 415 B - Remedies (1) The equitable remedies of specific performance, injunctions, rescission, and reformation: the enforcement of equitable decrees, right to jury trial, equitable conversion and servitudes; interference with prospective contractual advantage; resulting and constructive trusts; and the measure of damages in contracts, torts and real property.
 Remedies for declaratory relief, unjust enrichment, quiet title, ejectment and replevin will also be examined.
-The equitable remedies of specific performance, injunctions, rescission, and reformation: the enforcement of equitable decrees, right to jury trial, equitable conversion and servitudes; interference with prospective contractual advantage; resulting and constructive trusts; and the measure of damages in contracts, torts and real property.
+Hours of Instruction: 3 hours each week for 15 The equitable remedies of specific performance, injunctions, rescission, and reformation: the enforcement of equitable decrees, right to jury trial, equitable conversion and servitudes; interference with prospective contractual advantage; resulting and constructive trusts; and the measure of damages in contracts, torts and real property.
 Remedies for declaratory relief, unjust enrichment, quiet title, ejectment and replevin will also be examined.
-Hours of Instruction: 3 hours each week for 15 weeks Hours of Instruction: 3 hours each week for 5 weeks 425 A - Advanced Legal Reasoning (3) 420 - Trial Advocacy (2) An advanced course designed to improve the student's analytical abilities and writing skills.
+Hours of Instruction: 3 hours each week for 5 weeks weeks 425 A - Advanced Legal Reasoning (3) 420 - Trial Advocacy (2) An advanced course designed to improve the student's analytical abilities and writing skills.
 Coursework will include lectures, discussions, assignments and written exercises with extensive critique.
 A course designed to introduce the student to the art of advocacy.
 Each student will participate in mock trials, including preparation of legal pleadings.
 The Moot Court will be guided by Northern California trial lawyers and judges.
-Hours of Instruction: 3 hours each week for 15 weeks Hours of Instruction: 2 hours each week for 15 weeks 425 B - Advanced Legal Reasoning (3) An advanced course designed to improve the student's analytical abilities and writing skills.
+Hours of Instruction: 3 hours each week for 15 weeks Hours of Instruction: 2 hours each week for 15 weeks An advanced course designed to improve the student's analytical abilities and writing skills.
 Coursework will include lectures, discussions, assignments and written exercises with extensive critique.
 Hours of Instruction: 3 hours each week for 15 weeks b) Electives c) Externship & Independent Study